REQUEST PROGRAM INFORMATION

 Student Learning Outcomes:

-- 1st year students will determine the importance of the ARRT Ethics codes.
+- First year students will determine the importance of ARRT Ethics codes

 - Students will remain enrolled in the Radiography program.